datoviz/datoviz/README.md

 * **[Tutorials](docs/tutorials/index.md)**: install guide and first introduction to making scientific plots in Python,
 * **[Examples](docs/examples/index.md)**: gallery of screenshots and associated Python code,
-* **[How to guides](docs/howto/index.md)**: advanced topics for expert users, learning how to use C and Vulkan to make custom visuals and applications,
+* **[How to guides](docs/howto/index.md)**: advanced topics for expert users, explaining how to use C and Vulkan for making custom visuals and applications,
 * **[Reference](docs/reference/index.md)**: comprehensive list of included colormaps, visuals, and graphics,
 * **[C API reference](docs/api/index.md)**: list of all publicly available C functions,
 * **[Discussions](docs/discussions/index.md)**: explanations, Vulkan crash course, and notes.